Did you know that in 2015, a record 17 million working days were lost due to stress, anxiety and depression, costing the economy a record £2.4billion?

 These height adjustable desks are extremely versatile and flexible, giving users the opportunity to increase their movement with ease.
 Available in a number of finishes, with fingertip height controls, monitor arms to keep PCs from cluttering desk space and cable management trays, they are a fresh and modern way for staff to work.

-It is important to consider the emotional wellbeing of your staff when creating a work environment as this is all about how your staff feel.
+It is important to consider the emotional state and mental wellbeing staff when creating a work environment as this is all about how your staff feel.
 Done well, your staff will be highly engaged with the business and enjoy coming to work.

 When in a positive state of mind, studies show that individuals are more collaborative, creative and open to exploring new ways of doing things.
 As a business, you will naturally depend on staff to be in this positive state of mind for them to be at their most productive.